 All materials need to be submitted through the APPI Online Applicant Portal to be considered.

 The deadline is Nov.
 1 each year.

-The internship program is based in one or both of the two outpatient mental health training clinics within our Institute: the University Psychological Clinic (serving adults) and/or the University Center for the Child and Family (serving children, adolescents and families; UCCF).
+The internship program is based in one of the two outpatient mental health training clinics within our Institute: the University Psychological Clinic (serving adults) and/or the University Center for the Child and Family (serving children, adolescents and families; UCCF).
 The Psychological Clinic and UCCF are housed together in comfortable facilities in downtown Ann Arbor, just one block off the University of Michigan central campus.
-The internships begin in September and run for one year.
+The internships begin in mid-August and run for one year.

 Interns match to one of our three training tracks:

 - Adult Track (full time at our adult clinic)

 - Child/Adolescent Track (full time at our child clinic)

 - Autism-Spectrum Disorders (ASD) Track (full time in our child clinic's University of Michigan-Autism and Consultation Services (UM-ACTS) Program)

 Clinical, Counseling, or School Psychology graduate students from accredited doctoral programs are eligible to apply.
 The annual internship stipend is $31,200.
 Benefits include medical insurance and generous paid time off (see brochure for details).